 The NACFF is a for-profit organization and CFF candidates pay for their training and accreditation.
 While the organization may deny any application, just about any financial professional will be eligible.

 Once accepted, candidates must complete a one-day training course in person or online.
-They also must pass a 100-question, multiple-choice exam with a score of 75% or higher.
+They also must pass an 80-question, multiple-choice exam with a score of 75% or higher.
 Once certified, CFFs complete 10 hours of continuing education annually and must comply with NACFF’s ethical standards.

-The cost of the CFF class, exam and certificate is $1,295.
-There’s also a $450, non-refundable application fee.
+The cost of the CFF class, exam and certificate is either $1,695 or $1,895, depending on whether you enroll in an online or in-person class.
+There’s also a $250, non-refundable application fee.

 Let’s imagine you are deciding whether to work with a financial advisor who has CFF certification or one that does not.
 What’s the difference between them?

-So the CFF title tells clients that this advisor embraces the higher fiduciary standard.
+The CFF title does tell clients that this advisor embraces the higher fiduciary standard.
 However, there are many financial advisors who are fiduciaries and have no extra certifications.
 Generally, if an advisor is registered with the Securities and Exchange Commission (SEC), they are a fiduciary.
 In these cases, there’s no real difference between a CFF’s standards and practices and a non-CFF advisor’s.

 By itself, the CFF does not show an advisor has extensive financial training.
 Note that a professional may earn a CFF for a fee, a day of study and passing an exam.
 CFFs may well have deep experience and be highly ethical professionals.
 But there are many financial advisors without this certification who embrace the fiduciary standard and know what it demands of them.